South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 Landlord Entry

-As a landlord, you have a right to enter your property.
+As a landlord, you have a right to enter your South Carolina property.
 A landlord may need to do so in order to carry out any of the following important responsibilities:

-• Showing the unit to a prospective renter, buyer or lender.
+• Showing the unit to a prospective tenant, buyer or lender.

 • Under court orders.